 What is seen clearly in catastrophic situations can also be discerned in the course of reflection on our everyday transient lives.
 Our associate director, Jason Huffman, is also a classical composer.
 REAP is supporting several of his in-progress projects dealing with grief and resilience.

-REAP is supporting the recording of Huffman’s settings for solo mezzo-soprano of three Langston Hughes poems, Sea Calm, Moonlight Night: Carmel, and Island.
+REAP supported the recording of Huffman’s settings for solo mezzo-soprano of three Langston Hughes poems, Sea Calm, Moonlight Night: Carmel, and Island.
 Taken as a set, these poems epitomize an invisible struggle against forces that can seem irresistible, but can be fought through transgenerational resilience, much like water wearing down stone.
-This recording is being produced by PARMA Recordings and Megan Ihnen, both widely celebrated for their dedication to the living music of our time and will be released digitally alongside a live performance.
+This recording was produced by PARMA Recordings on their Navona Records imprint and sung by American mezzo-spoprano Megan Ihnen who is widely celebrated for her dedication to the living music of our time and was released on July 8, 2022.
+More information can be found on the Navona Records page for the album, Currents in Time.

 In the long term, he is working on large-scale, both in scope and instrumentation, composition based on three paintings of Hyman Bloom.
 These three paintings reflect the dread and beauty which accompanies life in the midst of death and death in the midst of life: Melting from 1974, The Cauldron and The Hull, both from 1952.